violetacf/monster-slayer/README.md

 # Monster Slayer - Vue 3 + Vite

 Monster Slayer is a simple turn-based game built with **Vue 3** using **Vite**.
-The player fights a monster by attacking, using special attacks, healing, or surrendering.
-The game keeps a battle log and shows health bars for both player and monster.
+The pokemon fights a monster by attacking, using special attacks, healing, or surrendering.
+The game keeps a battle log and shows health bars for both pokemon and monster.

 👉 **Play it live here:** [Monster Slayer on Render](https://monster-slayer-1rdt.onrender.com)

 ## Features

 - Turn-based combat system
-- Player and monster health bars with animations
+- Pokemon and monster health bars with animations
 - Special attack every 3 rounds
 - Battle log tracking each action
 - Game over screen with win, lose, or draw